NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

-It is not important that the cameras or bundle-adjust prefixes passed to the jitter solving be the same as the ones for the stereo runs, but all the relevant files must be available, and the inputs to stereo should not be changed after the stereo runs are created.
+It is not important that the cameras or bundle-adjust prefixes passed to the jitter solving be the same as the ones for the stereo runs, but all the relevant files must be available, and the inputs to stereo must not be changed after the stereo runs are created.

 The list of stereo prefixes (:numref:`tutorial`), should be set via